The first chapter of Steve McQueen’s mini-series is nothing short of spectacular.

 At a time when police brutality keeps on going, “Mangrove” is one of the most timely pieces of entertainment you need to see.
-It may be a mini-series episode, but it has all the profound makings of a movie.
+It may be part of a movie series, but it has all the profound makings to stand on its own.

 Now, I have the other 4 “Small Axe” episodes to see within the next few weeks or so.